 Sadly, there's just no governing organization out there making sure that your dog toys are safe.
 You have to do the best you can in a dangerous world.

 Check for product recalls or warnings.
 The first thing you can do is check to see if there are active or archived recalls or warnings about the toy or the manufacturer.
 The FDA will occasionally issue a recall or warning for particularly dangerous toys, which you can find here.
 You can also check with the Consumer Product Safety Commission to see if there are any active recalls.
 The American Pet Products Association may have some information as well.
 A good site to keep an eye on is Ecology Center.
 They test consumer products for toxic chemicals.

 Check for reviews of the product or manufacturer.
+While the world of product reviews has been tainted with scandals (especially on the largest eCommerce platforms) and they cannot be taken at face value, you've got to start somewhere.
 Any time you're shopping for a dog toy, whether it's rubber or not, you should take a look at reviews online.
 Look for reviews of the toy specifically and then look for reviews of the company.
 Make sure that there are no complaints and no signs of issues with a toxic toy.
 You'd be surprised at how many big-name brands have toys full of toxic chemicals!

 Look for warnings or guarantees on the product packaging.
 No toy will have a big "warning, full of toxic chemicals" label on it.
 You're looking for the opposite.
 Try to limit yourself to toys that explicitly say that they have no PVC, no BPAs, no lead, no chromium, and so on.
 A toy that doesn't say this isn't necessarily toxic, but it's better to be safe than sorry, right?